Today we’re going to talk about the neck nerves and fast fixes for shoulder pain — part one.

 Now here, we should be getting that three out of 10 tension.
 We’re going to lift the shoulder blade, take the tension off, pull the shoulder blade down, put the tension on.
 Off, on, off, on.

-You can also hold the shoulder blade down and do small circles if you specifically feel problems in your wrist, but like I said primarily in the shoulder, you can either do what is called wrist flexion extension or if your main problem is the shoulder, you can just turn the shoulder in and out.
+You can also hold the shoulder blade down and do small circles if you specifically feel problems in your wrist, but as I said primarily in the shoulder, you can either do what is called wrist flexion extension or if your main problem is the shoulder, you can just turn the shoulder in and out.

 Basically, we’re going to tell you to move the areas of the body where you have the most discomfort currently.
 We do that for three to five repetitions, either of pumping the shoulder blade, turning the arm in and out, or flexing and extending the wrist.